 A morning off the bike can be spent in Beaune, with a not to be missed visit to the Hotel-Dieu ancient hospital, a marvel of Burgundian-Flemish art that houses another Flemish masterpiece: Roger van der Weyden's Polyptych of the Last Judgement.
 The glazed polychrome tiles that adorn the roof of the Hotel-Dieu are nothing short of spectacular.

-Depending on the time of year, we have the afternoon offers a shorter ride to Santenay for a tasting and a fascinating visit to the cellars at the Chateau de Santenay or a ride to Pommard to the Chateau de Pommard.
+Depending on the time of year, the afternoon offers a shorter ride to Santenay for a tasting and a fascinating visit to the cellars at the Chateau de Santenay or a ride to Pommard to the Chateau de Pommard.
 Either options offers a wonderful tour and tasting experience.
 Tonight we go out on the town to a local restaurant.
 After dinner a stroll through the streets to admire Beaunes "Trail of Light" - Buildings lit up with stories of their history.

 Ride notes: Gently undulating to Santenay and back to Beaune.